 I also found it cool that you can favorite posts and in-conversation sentences and words.
 These can be easily pulled up for later reference and review.

 This means that you can download the app and make new language partners, partake in text, audio and video conversations, post “Moments” and make corrections without cost.

 These features do come with limits.
 For example, non-paying members of the app can only use the translation tool 10 times a day and can only initiate 10 new chats a day.

 To remove these limits, HelloTalk offers a subscription feature.
-This is called the VIP plan, and it costs $6.99 a month, $45.99 for a year or $175.00 for a lifetime membership (prices as of late 2021).
+This is called the VIP plan, and it costs $12.99 a month, $79.99 for a year or $149.99 for a lifetime membership (prices as of late 2022).

 VIP users also get access to specialized tools to enhance their experience, like the ability to search for new partners by gender, look for language partners in their home city or region and remove in-app ads.

 Is HelloTalk a Safe App?

 When I first read about HelloTalk, I found some reports on HelloTalk’s Reddit page about some unsavory behavior on the app.

 Users reported that some people—mostly men—were treating HelloTalk as a dating or hookup app.

 These users were sending inappropriate messages to women, commenting uncomfortable things on their “Moments” or trying to persuade them to hang out off-app via another social media service.